-Elger, Thomas Gwyn Empy (1836-97), an engineer born in Bedford and continuing to live there.
+Elger, Thomas Gwyn Empy (1836-1897), an engineer born in Bedford and continuing to live there.
 Member Liverpool A.s.
 First Director of the BAA Lunar Section 1892-97.
 A cartographer and draughtsman of the highest order.
-He observed with a 8.5″ (21cm) reflector, and published an 18-inch chart in 1895 (see: Leatherbarrow 2013).
+He observed with a 8.5-inch reflector (possibly a 9.5-inch With/Browning acquired from E.N.
+Nevill) and had published an 18-inch lunar chart in 1895 (Leatherbarrow 2013, 146-7; Garfinkle 2001).

 Simmons, Hugh (1891-1962), of ‘Solaris’, Edlesborough, Dunstable, Beds.
 He worked at Whipsnade Zoo.
 He used a 10cm refractor for solar work, mostly drawing sunspots and prominences.
 A member of ‘Mr Barker’s Circle’, an observing group of eight men active from April 1934 to December 1938 and May 1946 to May 1948.
 See: Hertfordshire, Robert Barker, and for an excellent article (McKim 2013).